Buangkok MRT station: Construction

-The North East Line (NEL) Mass Rapid Transit (MRT) project was first proposed by the Government of Singapore in 1984.
-The government eventually decided to proceed with the project in January 1996.
-Buangkok station was one of sixteen NEL stations announced in March 1996 by communications minister Mah Bow Tan.
-At the time, the Land Transport Authority indicated that a portion of the North East Line containing Buangkok station could possibly be ready before 2002.
-That portion of the North East Line "will open first, before year 2002", reported The Straits Times.
+The North East Line (NEL) Mass Rapid Transit (MRT) project was first proposed by the government of Singapore in 1984, and a decision to proceed with the project was made in January 1996.
+Buangkok station was one of sixteen planned NEL stations announced in March 1996 by Communications Minister Mah Bow Tan.
+The Land Transport Authority (LTA) stated that the NEL segment including Buangkok station might be ready before 2002.

 The contract for the construction of Sengkang and Buangkok stations was awarded to a joint venture between Sato Kogyo Company and Hock Lian Seng Engineering on 26 April 1997.
 The S$166.38 million (US$ million) contract included the construction of 1.6 km of connecting tunnels between the stations and 1.2 km of reception tunnels to Sengkang Depot.

-Buangkok station was constructed in a forested area that was proposed to be redeveloped into a new town.
-After the forest was cleared and the vacated warehouses around the site were demolished, the site was excavated to a depth of up to 20 m, and work on the station then proceeded.
-Once construction was complete, new roads connected the station to the road system.
+Buangkok station was built in a largely forested area earmarked for redevelopment into a new town.
+After the forest was cleared and the vacated warehouses around the site were demolished, the site was excavated to a depth of as much as 20 m, and work on the station proceeded.
+Once construction was complete, new roads were built to connect the station to the road system.